-A spinal operation is generally the last resort for treating painful neck and back conditions.
-Many physicians recommend a series of conservative treatments like physical therapy, steroid injections and anti-inflammatory medication, as well as other methods, before spine surgery is considered.
+A spinal operation is generally viewed as the last resort for treating painful neck and back conditions.
+Most doctors recommend a series of conservative treatments like physical therapy, steroid injections and anti-inflammatory medication before spine surgery is considered.

 These conservative treatments aim to relieve the symptoms of the most common spine conditions, such as: